 Zionism: The establishment and flourishing of the State of Israel is of undeniable religious significance.
 We recognize and appreciate the contributions of the State of Israel to worldwide Jewry.
 We encourage activism and advocacy on behalf of Israel even as we note that support of Israel comes in many forms and spans different ideological outlooks.

-Inclusivity: The Denver Kehilla is committed to the principle of “Kol Yisrael Areyvim Ze La’zeh,” all Jews are connected to and responsible for one another.
+Inclusivity: The Denver Kehillah is committed to the principle of “Kol Yisrael Areyvim Ze La’zeh,” all Jews are connected to and responsible for one another.
 As such, Jews of all backgrounds, orientations, abilities, affiliations, and observance levels are welcome in our community.

 Value of the Secular World: We affirm the value of interacting with, gaining from, and contributing to the secular world.
 We are committed to using our strengths to contribute to the greater Denver, Colorado, and American communities that we call home.